 It’s no secret that the IT industry is booming.
 As organisations are becoming increasingly digitalised, and their reach begins to extend far beyond traditional boundaries, the merging of business strategy and information technology is creating hundreds of thousands of new jobs every year.
-Yet, in many instances, this growth means that supply is not able to meet demand, which is good news for industry jobseekers – especially those who hold highly sought-after technical skills.
+Yet, in many instances, this growth means that supply is not able to meet demand, which is good news for industry jobseekers – especially those who hold highly sought-after computer skills.

 If you’re wondering just where that demand is, look no further – we’ve compiled a handy list of the top qualifications and the kind of salaries they can command.

 So, whether you’re just starting out and considering your options or you’re an experienced professional looking for the next big opportunity, read on – these are the best IT certifications for your career.

 1. Certified ScrumMaster (CSM)